 ICHC convenes stakeholders across the spectrum at the regional, national, and international level to foster best practices, promote stigma elimination, individual empowerment, and innovative practices with an emphasis on including individuals with acquiring and cluttering challenges at all levels of decision making.

 NEWS & EVENTS

-Click here to learn more about the training.
+Click here to learn more or submit a proposal

 About Hoarding | Support Group | Peer Response Team | Treatment Group